Criminology and Sociology BSc (Hons) Course overview

 Visualising Society* (15 credits)

 This module helps you develop a visual approach to using data in social science.
-It will help you interpret graphical representations of data and develop meaningful and useful graphics as you communicate.
+It makes sense of research in cognitive science, computer science and the geo-sciences and developing practice in design.

 Work Placement (15 credits)